Molly Ringwald Comes To ‘Riverdale,’ As Cole Sprouse Talks About Becoming Jughead Jones

 “I am a sucker for that childhood romance narrative.”

-The next episode of Riverdale airs April 27 on the CW.
+The next episode of Riverdale airs April 27 on The CW.

 [Featured Image by The CW]